Palau HiSET® Exam Requirements

 - Test Preparation or Instruction: Palau requires test preparation or instruction and authorization to test for eligible students.
 Learn more about preparation, instruction and authorization requirements.

 - Identification: All applicants must present government-issued identification on test day at the HiSET test center.
-Driver's licenses, valid passport or Palau ID that show your name, address, date of birth, signature and photograph are acceptable forms of identification.
 Outdated or expired identification will not be accepted.
 Acceptable forms of identification include:

 Make sure you read and understand all of the Eligibility Requirements above.
 Below are additional policies for taking the HiSET exam in Palau.

 - How much does it cost to take the HiSET exam in Palau?